dilptl23/Markov_Chain/README.txt

-Below are instructions on how to test Twitter extra credit.
-I did not do the full extra credit.
+Below are instructions on how to Tweet Results.

 The function generate_tweet can be used just like generate_file.
 Calling generate_tweet(self, amount) will tweet ‘amount’ many tokens to the twitter handle @dilan_tests.